 "We're hoping that keeping Lisa's name out there might somehow bring in some information.
 And I hope people listening to Lisa's Song will remember to keep themselves safe, to keep their family members safe if they can." ~ Joanne Young, Lisa's Mother

-The car in which Lisa was taken was owned by Chris(topher William) Adair's grandmother - Geraldine Lorna Adair, a prominent member of the business community in Qualicum Beach - a nearby Vancouver Island community not far from Nanaimo, BC).
+The car in which Lisa was taken from her friends was owned by Chris(topher William) Adair's grandmother - Geraldine Lorna Adair, a prominent member of the business community in Qualicum Beach (a Vancouver Island community not far from Nanaimo, BC).
 "Gerry" Adair, a realtor, subsequently sold the Jaguar, and threatened to sue over talk that could implicate her grandson in the disappearance.
 CWA's Grandfather, William "Bill" Kurtz, was a longtime island politician - and held the position of Alderman (1972-75) and Mayor (1976 - '81) of nearby Parksville, BC.
 (Kurtz passed away on June 12, 2003, one year after Lisa's death.
 "Gerry" Adair passed on June 9, 2011.)

 Never Give Up Hope ~ June 24, 2010 ~ A Channel TV News

 Lisa Marie Young - Shaw TV Nanaimo - Nanaimo & District Crime Stoppers

 Please take time to click on the butterflies below and visit the website linked there to gather information in the ongoing search for Lisa.
 NOTE - Though there is a form on this linked page where you are invited to provide info it's possible that the data access is no longer working.
 To be most sure of info being helpful - please contact newer addresses posted earlier on this page - and/or write firstname.lastname@example.org - we'll treat any contact in confidence.

 Please remember Lisa and help any way you can to bring justice and closure to the Young family and loved ones.